citp/privacy-policy-historical/a/an/ang/angryduck.com.md

-> *The following text is extracted and transformed from the angryduck.com privacy policy that was archived on 2014-06-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140603191403id_/http%3A//www.angryduck.com/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the angryduck.com privacy policy that was archived on 2014-12-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141203130705id_/http%3A//www.angryduck.com/privacy) for the most accurate reproduction.*

-# Angry Duck Privacy Policy
+# AngryDuck Privacy Policy

 Privacy Policy :